- 2013-2014 Student Handbook

 • Provide a comprehensive framework in which the needs and decisions of all parties concerned are central in determining further administrative response and assistance.

-• Create a campus environment that both facilitates and expedites the prompt reporting of sexual assault.
+• Create a campus environment that both facilitates and expedites the prompt reporting of sexual assault, dating violence and domestic violence (collectively referred to herein as "relationship violence").

-• Cultivate a climate of community empowerment and education in which behaviors that contribute to sexual assault are not tolerated.
+• Cultivate a climate of community empowerment and education in which behaviors that contribute to sexual assault and relationship violence are not tolerated.

-• Ensure that appropriate steps are followed when a sexual assault is reported.
+• Ensure that appropriate steps are followed when sexual assault and relationship violence is reported.

 • Protect the rights of the Reporting Party, the Accused Party, and other parties involved in or affected by the case.